fayblash/Games/README.md

 # Games

-Here are a bunch of games I created as I was learning how to code.
+Here are a bunch of games I had fun creating as I was learning Python.

 Enjoy!!